Ludovic Dauș: Literary prominence and related scandals

 A final novel, titled O jumătate de om ("Half a Man"), came out in 1937.
 Dauș personally presented this work, published by Adevărul, to Iorga, believing that the historian and critic would be pleased.
 Iorga instead panned it, being outraged by the alternation of "banal observations" and "revolting" details of love affairs, including "those parts of the body that humans cover up in their effort to seem less like dogs."
 Noted by Crohmălniceanu for its "ingenious intrigue" and its "nervous" writing, O jumătate de om follows the submissive and exploitable Traian Belciu through a series of existential failures.
 These culminate with him being swept up by the world war, dragged into Germanophile circles, and ultimately shot as a deserter.
 It is, in Lovinescu's view, the best book by Dauș—accomplished as a work of political fiction, but largely failed as a psychological novel, and out of step with modernism.
+Among the modernist critics, Octav Șuluțiu defended O jumătate de om as a Romanian adaptation of the English novel; he also noted many coincidental similarities between Belciu and Costel Petrescu, the protagonist of Papadat-Bengescu's Logodnicul.
 According to Iorga, Dauș made no effort to conceal that some of the characters in the book were identifiable among the intellectual class of Botoșani.

 In tandem with this controversy, Dauș's activity as a translator expanded to cover works by Honoré de Balzac (a version of Eugénie Grandet came out in 1935).
 His parallel translations from Heine were put to music by the Transylvanian Emil Monția.
-Having been awarded the Romanian Writers' Society prize in 1938, the following year he put out memoirs in the magazine Jurnalul Literar.
-That year, answering Gherman Pântea's invitation, he also returned to Bessarabia to unveil a monument honoring Ferdinand I of Romania, using the occasion to reinforce unionist sentiment with a patriotic speech.
-As an associate of Victor Dombrovski, the Mayor of Bucharest, Dauș helped organize the June 1939 commemoration of Mihai Eminescu, Romania's national poet, to whom he dedicated several speeches and poems.
-His final works, published during World War II, were the play Ioana (1942) and the novella collection Porunca toamnei ("Autumn Commands", 1943).
-The former was performed at Bucharest's Studio Theater, and had considerable success.
-It contrasted the eponymous female hero with a decadent bourgeois society.

-Following King Michael's Coup in August 1944, with Dombrovski returning as Mayor, Dauș was made co-director of Caragiale Theater, sharing this distinction with actor Ion Manolescu and producer Sică Alexandrescu.
-He lived to see the first years of Romanian communist rule, dying in Bucharest and being buried at Colentina cemetery.
-Some confusion persists as to his date of death, as some sources have 1953; the most precise accounts indicate that he died on November 17, 1954, and was laid to rest two days after.
+He also worked on a stage adaptation of Frank Swinnerton's novel, Nocturne, which garnered praise upon its production by Comoedia Theater in August 1936.
+Having been awarded the Writers' Society prize in 1938, he returned to political activity under the dictatorial regime established by King Carol II: from November 1, he was assigned to lead "the cultural movement in all of Bucharest municipality"; in December, he joined Carol's National Renaissance Front.
+The following year, he put out memoirs in the magazine Jurnalul Literar.